Aquanaut's Holiday

-is a video game for the PlayStation developed by Artdink.
+is an adventure video game developed by Artdink for the PlayStation.
+It was released by Artdink in Japan in June 1995 and internationally by Sony Computer Entertainment in 1996.
 The game is an underwater simulation in which the player assumes the role of an overworked marine explorer who returns to the water for pleasure after having brought harmony to the world's oceans.
-Aquanaut's Holiday was followed by a few Japan-exclusive sequels on various PlayStation consoles.
+Aquanaut's Holiday was followed by two sequels on the PlayStation and Aquanaut's Holiday: Hidden Memories on the PlayStation 3, all of which are exclusive to Japan.

 Gameplay

 Gameplay in Aquanaut's Holiday takes place in a first-person perspective and consists primarily of the player exploring vast stretches of ocean, occasionally discovering underwater ruins or treasure, or communicating with underwater creatures.
 The game has no time limits, enemies, or other obstacles.
 The game's objective, aside from exploring, is to build a large coral reef to attract a wide variety of fish and other marine wildlife.

 Development

 Aquanaut's Holiday was developed by the Japanese studio Artdink and directed by Kazutoshi Iida.
-The game designer was also behind Artdink's Tail of the Sun and later headed development of Doshin the Giant for the Nintendo GameCube.
+The game designer was also behind Artdink's Tail of the Sun and later headed development of Doshin the Giant for the GameCube.
+The game was first revealed untitled in 1994.